 Highlight the disk you wish to use.
 To bolster the backup, check the field to Encrypt backups, but it adds the time taken to get the job done.
 Finally, hit Use Disk.
 After you configure a backup disk, Time Machine kicks off automatic data back up without diminishing workflow efficiency.

 To launch a manual Time Machine backup, go to the menu bar and click the Time Machine icon.
 Highlight Back Up Now in the menu.
 Time Machine backs up everything from soups to nuts.
 For instance, Time Machine will do a fresh install of specific apps, folders, and handpicked files.
-As long as you know where to find your files on your HDD, you can create a backup.
+As long as you know where to find your files on your HDD, you can create a backup since you know what does Time Machine backup.

 Duplication-based tools like CCC, MacDaddy, and SuperDuper will back up literally everything.
 However, these tools lock out some files by default like temporary or system-specific files recommended for exclusion by Apple.
 Look for a trouble-free experience to create a full backup or clone.
 They come in handy for generating bootable clones for a backup system.
 You can create precise copies of your hard drive, Mac OS X startup drive, or Apple iPod.